-You can get a fitness for work statement from your GP.
+You can get a fitness for work statement from your GP or the doctor at your Fracture Clinic appointment.

 What do I do with my boot and crutches when I no longer need them?

 We are not able to use boots again.
 These should not be returned to the hospital.